Duke University Job Descriptions

 Communicates project and program progress with all major stakeholders and adjust plans and timelines according to feedback.

 Manages the research program or shared resource operations.
-Monitors and adheres to the established budget, and assists with budget development.
+Monitors and adheres to the established budget and assists with budget development.

 Ensures that institutional communications are shared with research program staff and faculty.
-Maintains communication within program and with other departments or offices to accomplish the program objectives.
+Maintains communication within program and with other departments or offices to accomplish program objectives.

 Manages, mentors, and trains staff.
-Maintains an awareness of regulations, policies, and resources relevant to research and therapeutic area and applies knowledge to the development and execution of operational plan.
+Maintains an awareness of regulations, policies, and resources relevant to research and therapeutic area and applies knowledge to the development and execution of operational plans.
 Ensures that all programs and projects are compliant with all relevant regulations and policies.
 Provides guidance to staff on best practices in research study or program conduct (e.g., recruitment, consenting, study documentation, program evaluation, data capture, etc.).

 Provides intellectual contribution to the research program or shared resource, including developing and editing research proposals and manuscripts.
 Represents research program or shared resource on behalf of the PI at internal and external meetings.